Skip to main content

 1. Regularizing linear inverse problems under unknown non-gaussian white noise allowing repeated measurements.
 B. Harrach, T. Jahn, and R. Potthast.
 IMA Journal of Numerical Analysis, 43(1):443–500, 2023.
 BibTeX arxiv

-2. Noise level free regularisation of general linear inverse problems under unconstrained white noise.
+3. Noise level free regularization of general linear inverse problems under unconstrained white noise.
 T. Jahn.
-SIAM/ASA J. Uncertain.
-Quantif., 2023. accepted for publication.
+SIAM/ASA Journal on Uncertainty Quantification, 11(2):591–615, 2023.
 BibTeX arxiv

 2022